 Generation Alpha has grown up in a world where technology and the internet have always been a part of their daily lives.
 As a result, they have certain traits that set them apart from previous generations.
 Some of the traits that are commonly associated with Generation Alpha include:

-- High tech-savviness: Gen Alpha kids are highly proficient with technology and the internet, as they have grown up with it.
+- High tech-savviness: Gen Alpha kids are highly proficient with technology, video games, and the internet, as they have grown up with it.
 They are often more comfortable using digital devices and navigating the internet than previous generations.

-- Diverse and globally-minded: Gen Alpha kids have grown up in a more connected world, and they are more diverse and globally-minded than previous generations.
+- Diverse and globally-minded: Members of Gen Alpha have grown up in a more connected world, and they are more diverse and globally-minded than previous generations.
 They are exposed to different cultures, languages, and ideas from a young age.

-- Adaptable and resilient: Gen Alpha kids have had to navigate a rapidly changing world, and they have developed the ability to adapt and be resilient in the face of change.
+- Adaptable and resilient: Gen Alpha kids have had to navigate a rapidly changing world, and they have developed the ability to adapt and be resilient in the face of change even more so than their older siblings.

 - Short attention span: As they have grown up with constant access to the internet and social media, Gen Alpha kids may have shorter attention spans than previous generations and be focused more on instant gratification.